 - Hospitality business management

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), in May 2012, employment of food service managers was expected to decrease by 3% between 2010 and 2020.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of food service managers was expected to increase by 2% between 2012 and 2022.
 While experience in the food service industry was expected to be an important factor in qualifying for management positions, applicants with an associate's degree or higher in a related discipline might have a competitive edge (www.bls.gov).
-The BLS reported that the national mean salary of a manager was $52,580 in May 2012.
+The BLS reported that the national mean salary of a food service manager was $53,130 in May 2013.

 Bachelor's Degree in Culinary Management